cdown/psi-notify/README.md

 On Arch, the [psi-notify AUR
 package](https://aur.archlinux.org/packages/psi-notify/) is available.

+After that, you just start psi-notify.
+A systemd user service is packaged -- if you want to use that, you can run the following:

+    systemctl --user start psi-notify

 ## Config

 Put your configuration in `~/.config/psi-notify`.
 Here's an example that will